saintt02/rust-script-gitignore/README.md

 # Script for creating a project with cargo and a gitignore file for Rust

+### Powershell script is not working, need to readjust the code

 This process automates the creation of Rust projects and the configuration of the .gitignore file, improving your workflow and efficiency while working with Rust.

 ### Supported Shells